Towards Onboard Continuous Change Detection for Floods: Experiments

-The second free parameter for HiT is the size/dimension of individual tokens in the HE.
-It linearly controls the compression rate of HE.
-The Prithvi default is $192$.
+The second free parameter for HiT is the size/dimension of individual tokens in the HE, directly controlling the compression rate of HE.
+Therefore, it influences both the storage requirements of the target device and the expressive power of the model.
+The PrithVi default is $192$.
 We tested 13 possible values to identify any clear relationship between the embedding token dimension and F1-Score.
 As shown in Fig.~\ref{fig:dim}, there is a notable drop in performance for small values $< 24$.
-Surprisingly, the model with values $\geq 24 $, achieved a performance similar to both the baseline B and the Prithvi default dimension of 192.
+Surprisingly, the model with values $\geq 24 $, achieved a performance similar to both the baseline B and the PrithVi default dimension of 192.
 Another observation is that with lower values of token size, the variance of the results is higher.